Quasiperiodic functions theory and the superlattice potentials for a two-dimensional electron gas: The quasiclassical trajectories and 2D electron gas.

-In this paper we will not consider in details the $B$-dependence of conductivity for our more complicated potentials since it should reveal much more complicated behavior in this case.
+In this paper we will not consider in detail the $B$-dependence of conductivity for our more complicated potentials since it should reveal much more complicated behavior in this case.
 Instead we are going to consider the geometric properties of conductivity tensor in the limit $\tau \rightarrow \infty$ arising from the global geometry of non-singular open trajectories.
-Namely, we will show that this type of potentials can be considered as the particular case of the quasiperiodic potentials with the fixed number of quasiperiods and use the results obtained for the Novikov problem to get the "topological characteristics" of the conductivity in this case.
-Let us say that this type of "topological quantities" arise in the completely different way compared for example with the Hall effect and characterize the geometry of asymptotic of conductivity tensor (but not its absolute values).
+Namely, we will show that this type of potentials can be considered as a particular case of the quasiperiodic potentials with fixed number of quasiperiods and use the results obtained for the Novikov problem to get the ``topological characteristics'' of the conductivity in this case.
+Let us say that this type of ``topological quantities'' arises in completely different way compared for example with the Hall effect and characterizes the geometry of asymptotic of conductivity tensor (but not its absolute values).

 We will not also put any special conditions on potential $V(x,y)$ except the quasiperiodic properties.
-The formulated results will have the general topological form valid for the generic potentials $V(x,y)$.
+The formulated results will have a general topological form valid for generic potentials $V(x,y)$.